nDenerserve/SmartPi/readme.md

     cd ~/SmartPi/src
     make

+> [!NOTE]
-NOTE: Executables files are located in the bin directory
+> Executables files are located in the bin directory under the SmartPi directory.

+Copy the executables to /usr/local/bin and make them executable:
+    cd /usr/local/bin
+    sudo chmod a+x smartpi*

 ##### Add Api-Key to config-file